-When analysing risk indicators, it is important to be aware of three facts that might not be directly observed, but can severely impact computed indicators and the economic meaning from the values they assume: (i) the valuation methods according to which the information is collected, (ii) the changes in the reporting sample when the indicator refers to an aggregation of reporting institutions, and (iii) the level of consolidation.
+When analysing risk indicators, it is important to be aware of three facts that might not be directly observed, but can severely impact their values: (i) the valuation methods according to which the information is collected, (ii) the changes in the reporting sample when the indicator refers to an aggregation of reporting institutions, and (iii) the level of consolidation.

-Despite the fact that, at a first glance, these issues seem to be totally unrelated, they all have an important feature in common: they are usually hidden behind the data and are often not adequately explained.
+Despite the fact that, at a first glance, these issues seem to be totally unrelated, they all have an important feature in common: they are usually hidden behind the data and often not adequately explained.